What Does a Wedding Weekend Actually Look Like?

 This is often when the entire guest list first comes together.

-How many guests you invite directly shapes how this feels, something we break down in our guide to destination wedding guest counts
+How many guests you invite directly shapes how this feels, something we break down in how many guests you should invite to a destination wedding.

 Saturday is still the centerpiece, but it doesn’t feel rushed.